Aliases for SPTB Gene

 GeneCards Summary for SPTB Gene

 SPTB (Spectrin, Beta, Erythrocytic) is a Protein Coding gene.
-Diseases associated with SPTB include sptb-related spherocytosis and elliptocytosis 3.
-Among its related pathways are L1CAM interactions and L1CAM interactions.
-GO annotations related to this gene include protein heterodimerization activity and structural constituent of cytoskeleton.
+Diseases associated with SPTB include elliptocytosis 3 and sptb-related spherocytosis.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include protein heterodimerization activity and actin filament binding.
 An important paralog of this gene is ACTN2.

 UniProtKB/Swiss-Prot for SPTB Gene